hyosung11/Launch-School/Courses/JS109/answers.md

 console.log(arr2) // [ 1, 2, 3]
 ```

+Your Answer
 Example 1 demonstrates variables as pointers and that when two objects point to the same place in memory any changes to one are reflected in the other. the `push` method mutates the calling array and this is reflected in both variables because they reference the same array.

 In example 2 the `concat` method doesn't mutate the calling array.
 It returns a new array and  is a non-mutating method.

+Responses

+Jessica Chang (TA)
+about 16 hours ago

+  > when two objects point to the same place in memory any changes to one are reflected in the other.

+I'm chalking this up to a typo, but there's some imprecision with this statement.
+Can you re-phrase more precisely?

+Revised Answer
+Example 1 demonstrates variables as pointers and what happens with a mutating operation like the `push` method.
+On line 2, `arr2` is declared and initialized to reference the same array that `arr1` points to, so both variables reference the array `[1, 2, 3]`.
+On line 3, the `push` method accesses and mutates the array referenced by `arr1` by adding the element `4` to it.
+Since `arr2` also points to the same array, both `arr1` and `arr2` reflect the updated content of the array which is `[ 1, 2, 3, 4 ]`.

+> In example 2 the concat method doesn't mutate the calling array.
+It returns a new array and is a non-mutating method.

+And can you explicitly explain how the fact that the `concat` method is non-destructive plays a role in why lines 5 and 6 of Example 2 log the values we see?
+Specifically, what is happening on line 3 of this example?

+Revised Answer
+Example 2 also demonstrates variables as pointers, and what happens with a non-mutating operation like the `concat` method.
+On line 2, `arr2` is declared an initialized to reference the same array that `arr1` points to.
+On line 3, the `concat` method returns a new array that contains a copy of the original array combined with the additional element `4`.
+Since `concat` creates a copy of the original array and then mutates the copy, it leaves the original array intact.
+Thus, the calls to `console.log` on lines 5 and 6 return two different arrays.

 ## Question 2 3 Points